kontgis/DL-COVID-19/scripts/README.md

 ### Arguments:

---location : A list of administrative units to plot.
+`--location` : A list of administrative units to plot.
 Can be a list of counties, states, or mixture of both.
 Case insensitive.
 Default is a list of six states: California, Texas, New York, Illinois, Washington, Florida.

---category: Type of administrative units.
+`--category`: Type of administrative units.
 Options are "state", "county", "both", or "rank". "rank" is available if a state is specified as the location and will choose the counties with the highest mobility index in the state.
 This is required.

---weekend: Option to include data from weekends (--weekends) or to exclude data from weekends (--skip_weekends).
+`--weekend`: Option to include data from weekends (`--weekends`) or to exclude data from weekends (`--skip_weekends`).
 Defaults to exclude weekend data.

---start_date: Start date for daily mobility indices.
+`--start_date`: Start date for daily mobility indices.
 Defaults to "2020-03-02", which is the earliest date available to retreive data.

---end_date: End date for daily mobility indices.
+`--end_date`: End date for daily mobility indices.
 Defaults to the most recent date that data is available.

---input_filename: Advanced option to specify a data file generated on a specific day.
+`--input_filename`: Advanced option to specify a data file generated on a specific day.
 The default corresponds to the file generated two days prior to the current date.

---output_filename: Option to specify output filename for plot.
+`--output_filename`: Option to specify output filename for plot.
 Appends user specification to "DL_mobility-index_".
 The default is "DL_mobility-index_{CURRENT DATE}.png"

 ## Notes: